chthonios-game/chthonios-utilities/README.md

 ## Chthonios Utilities

-#### sysvinit/initscript.template
+#### sysvinit/sysvinit.template
-The initscript template is boilerplate for the chthonios startup/status/shutdown script.
+Boilerplate for the chthonios services startup/status/shutdown scripts.

+#### sysvinit/sysvinit.example
+Example config for the sysvinit script.

+#### sysconfig/sysconfig.template
+Boilerplate for changes to template system for each individual server.

-#### sysvinit/configuration.example
+#### sysconfig/sysconfig.example
-Example config for the initscript.
+Example config for the sysconfig script.